Love-and-Tolerance/guide-site-dev/README.md

 **models** - These are the in-game models for every item and block, they tell Minecraft what shape it is and what texture to use for each side.

+**optifine** - (not pictured above) This is where you would put files for optifine support like connected textures.

 **particles** - These point Minecraft to the texture file for each particle effect.

 **shaders** - The shaders for the old in-game ‘super secret settings’ button that have since been removed.
 Not modified by most resource packs.